 We will keep you updated on further Project Server 2019 news as it becomes available.

 Project Online announcements

-Project Online (aka “Project web app”) will continue to receive key performance and security improvements, and the Microsoft team is committed to providing the full support users need and expect.
+Project Online (aka “Project web app”) will continue to receive critical performance and security improvements, and the Microsoft team is committed to providing the total support users need and expect.
 However, from now on, Microsoft’s innovation efforts will concentrate on the new Project service.